cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

    Returns a read-only list of entities created for the simulation.

-getEntityName
-^^^^^^^^^^^^^

-.. java:method::  String getEntityName(int entityId)
-   :outertype: Simulation

-   Gets name of the entity given its entity ID.

-   :param entityId: the entity ID
-   :return: the Entity name or if this object does not have one

 getMinTimeBetweenEvents
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. java:method::  double getMinTimeBetweenEvents()
    :outertype: Simulation

-   Returns the minimum time between events.
+   Returns the minimum time between events (in seconds).
 Events within shorter periods after the last event are discarded.

-   :return: the minimum time between events.
+   :return: the minimum time between events (in seconds).

 getNetworkTopology
 ^^^^^^^^^^^^^^^^^^